rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    ![docker-drag-and-drop-600x284-99025](https://user-images.githubusercontent.com/300046/29752990-4666a56c-8b36-11e7-9029-a93551a8b4d9.jpg)

-0. Drag and drop the whale into the Applications folder.
+0. In the pop-up, drag and drop the "Docker.app" whale onto the Applications folder.
 0. Click <strong>Replace</strong> the previous version with the new one, if applicable.
 0. If the "Docker needs privileged access" pop-up appears, click OK and type it in, then dismiss the pop-up.
 0. Click outside the drop-down to dismiss it.